 The official uniform will be worn at all state approved activities, meetings or conferences.
 Nametags and officer pin and guard will be worn at all times while serving in official capacity.
 Allowed items on the official business uniform include the National Leadership Trading pin and the Missouri FCCLA member pin.
-The official business uniform consists of the FCCLA blazer, black skirt or pants, white button down oxford-style shirt, neck ties (as distributed), black sheath dress for females, black button down oxford for males, and appropriate dress shoes.
+The official business uniform consists of the FCCLA blazer, black skirt or pants, white button down oxford-style shirt, neck ties (as distributed), black sheath dress for females, and appropriate dress shoes.
 The official business casual uniform consists of the FCCLA officer polo shirt, khaki pants, belt, and appropriate shoes that meet the dress code of the activity.